We may earn money or products from the companies mentioned in this post.

 3. Don’t share a live video literally everywhere.

 This tip goes for direct sellers, too.
 I understand that you get paid when people buy stuff, but sharing your video everything is guaranteed to land your ass in Facebook jail.
 Friend, you aren’t doing yourself any favors by sharing it everywhere.
 LuLa-girls, you’re making the quick sale, but what is this doing for your long-term sales strategy?
 Nothing.
 I promise you that.
 Those customers won’t come back to you.
 Repeat customers drive my business.
-It’s easier for me that way because they know how I run things
+It’s cheaper to maintain a customer base than finding new customers every time.
+Am I saying you should be performing CPA’s?
+(P.S.
+CPA is an acronym for Customer Producing Activity.)
+Nope, but it shouldn’t be your only focus.

 4. Use Facebook’s native scheduler.